KyleCie/turing-machine/README.md

 ## Introduction

-> ⚠️ This project is not completly functioning, it's being actively programmed. (but the 'core' of the project should work now !)

 This project is a **Turing Machine emulator** implemented in Python, featuring a custom **domain-specific language (DSL)** for defining machines in a `.txt` file.

 It simulates the classical mathematical model: